piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 - [Azure SignalR](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-overview)
 - [Azure Web PubSub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/overview)

 Either option is fine, but we'll choose Azure SignalR because our client has an ASP.NET Web API, and SignalR works well with the .NET ecosystem.
+See [this link](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/resource-faq#how-do-i-choose-between-azure-signalr-service-and-azure-web-pubsub-service) for more details on the differences between the two.

 We can also isolate our chat app from the main website API using an Azure Function.
 This isolation will make the chat app scaling more robust because the usage requirements will likely differ from those of the social media app.